 Jared Brey, Governing | June 18, 2025

-Housing reform is spreading throughout the U.S. and across both sides of the political aisle, driven by state-level zoning laws to boost housing supply.
-Progressive states like Oregon, Washington, and California have legalized multifamily housing on single-family lots, while conservative states like Florida and Montana have moved to override local zoning control and ease parking requirements.
+Housing reform is gaining traction nationwide and across party lines, with states enacting zoning changes to boost housing supply.
+Progressive states like Oregon, Washington, and California have legalized multifamily housing on single-family lots, while conservative states such as Florida and Montana have curbed local zoning control and eased parking requirements.

 NJ TOD News